 Solid shampoo has by far been one of our best backpacking buys.
 It will keep you going for months on the road, plus it minimises your use of plastic and liquids.
-We chose two bars from LUSH cosmetics.
+We chose two eco friendly shampoo bars from Zero Waste.
 They smell incredible, make your hair feel amazing, and double up as a delightful body wash!

 Rather than using a liquid body wash, a couple of bars of soap are more compact and last a long time!
 Cheeky travel tip: collect as many free ones from hotels along the way, they’re perfect for emergency back up supplies 😉

 We highly recommend the King of Shaves shaving oil.
 With up to 100 shaves per 20ml bottle, this item is practically made for backpackers.
 It it such good value for money and it smells wonderful.